-IKE Child SA (IPsec) exchanges use the UDP protocol and port 4500 by default.
-NAT port configuration can bypass the networking hardware (firewall, routers) that filter port 4500.
+IKE Auth exchanges, IKE Child SA exchanges, and IPsec traffic use the UDP protocol and port 4500 by default.
+NAT port configuration can bypass the networking hardware (firewalls, routers) that filter port 4500.

 The remote VPN gateway must also be able to perform the IKE Child SA exchanges on a port other than 4500.